 Ted Bundy for example, who became one of America’s most notorious serial killers was what you could call a classic narcissist.
 This was a man who once caught and being assessed by a psychological profiler from the FBI, offered to go to the FBI Behavioural Science Unit and teach investigators about his crimes and motives, an offer which the FBI refused.
 According to Robert Ressler, a profiler who assessed some of the worst serial killers in American history, Ted Bundy was a ‘master of his game’.he appearance of narcissistic traits within those who kill has been on the table for a long time.

 The case of Brian Blackwell

-Brian Blackwell is one such individual whose behaviour and actions defied the belief of many.
+Brian Blackwell was one such individual whose behaviour and actions defied the belief of many.
 Brian was 18 years old and appeared to be the nice boy next door, but this 18 year old had all nine traits possible; he was volatile, unpredictable and dangerous.

 In July 2004, Brian Blackwell killed his parents in Liverpool and then went on holiday with his girlfriend and his parent’s credit cards.
 Upon return to England, he maintained the story that his parents were away until a horrified neighbor discovered the truth, weeks after the crime.
 Brian denied any knowledge of the murders and was adamant police were wrong that he was involved.

 The mounting evidence against him told police otherwise and he was charged with double murder.
 After being psychologically tested he was diagnosed with narcissistic personality disorder showing all nine traits on the scale.
 Brian had created a false self with reality intertwined with fantasy.